aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 7. Set the `Picture.Image` property of the `PictureFillFormat` object to the recently created `PPImage`.
 8. Write the modified presentation as a PPTX file.

-This Javascript code shows you how to fill a shape with a picture:
+This JavaScript code shows you how to fill a shape with a picture:

 ```javascript
 // Instantiates a presentation class that represents a presentation file